-Custom Speech is a set of online tools that allow you to evaluate and improve Microsoft's speech-to-text accuracy for your applications, tools, and products.
+Custom Speech is a set of UI-based tools that allow you to evaluate and improve Microsoft's speech-to-text accuracy for your applications and products.
 All it takes to get started are a handful of test audio files.
 Follow the links below to start creating a custom speech-to-text experience.

 What's in Custom Speech?

 Before you can do anything with Custom Speech, you'll need an Azure account and a Speech service subscription.
 Once you've got an account, you can prep your data, train and test your models, inspect recognition quality, evaluate accuracy, and ultimately deploy and use the custom speech-to-text model.

 This diagram highlights the pieces that make up the Custom Speech portal.
 Use the links below to learn more about each step.

 Subscribe and create a project - Create an Azure account and subscribe to the Speech service.
 This unified subscription gives you access to speech-to-text, text-to-speech, speech translation, and the Custom Speech portal.
 Then, using your Speech service subscription, create your first Custom Speech project.

 Upload test data - Upload test data (audio files) to evaluate Microsoft's speech-to-text offering for your applications, tools, and products.

 Evaluate and improve accuracy - Evaluate and improve the accuracy of the speech-to-text model.
 The Custom Speech portal will provide a Word Error Rate, which can be used to determine if additional training is required.
 If you're satisfied with the accuracy, you can use the Speech service APIs directly.
 If you'd like to improve accuracy by a relative average of 5% - 20%, use the Training tab in the portal to upload additional training data, such as human-labeled transcripts and related text.